lucky-sideburn/kubeinvaders/README.md

 # KubeInvaders

-KubeInvaders is a gamified chaos engineering tool for Kubernetes Clusters. **It is like Space Invaders but the pods are alien ships**
+KubeInvaders is a gamified chaos engineering tool for Kubernetes Clusters.
+*It is like Space Invaders but the alens are PODs*

 ![Alt Text](https://github.com/lucky-sideburn/KubeInvaders/blob/master/logo.png)